How to Book?

-State Theatre Company of South Australia offers two audio described performances during each season and the annual Adelaide Festival offers audio description of selected performances.
-A number of other presenters offer audio description at venues within the Adelaide Festival Centre venues.
+State Theatre Company South Australia offers two audio described performances during each season and Adelaide Festival offers audio description of selected performances.
+A number of other presenters offer audio description at Adelaide Festival Centre venues.
 Please check with the operator if the performance is audio described.

-Patrons can book through BASS by requesting an "Audio Description Headset".
-Tickets can be booked on (08) 8205 2220.
+Patrons can book by requesting an "Audio Description Headset" when calling 131 246.

 Discounts and Concessions: Companion Card

-Many presenters at Adelaide Festival Centre are Companion Card Afffiliates.
-Please check when making your booking.
+Many presenters at Adelaide Festival Centre are Companion Card affiliates.
+Please check with the operator when making your booking.
 Concession cards must be produced on request.

 Further information about Access facilities and to book Access services, please email email@example.com